-- (47) The purpose of the investigation is to make findings of fact to allow the REO to: - a. determine whether a breach of the Code or the University's research policies and procedures has occurred; - b. assess the nature, seriousness and extent of the breach; and - c. consider any recommendations of the Panel. - (48) The investigation is conducted by an investigation panel DO.
-The Panel determines whether, on the balance of probabilities, the Respondent has breached the Code. - (49) The Panel consists of one or more members appointed on a case-by-case basis by the REO with advice from the DO.
-In selecting members of the Panel, the REO will consider: - a. the expertise and skills required of the members, including: - i. an appropriately qualified Chair when the Panel is more than one person; - ii. experience and expertise in relevant disciplines;
+(53) The purpose of the investigation is to make findings of fact to allow the REO to:

+- a. determine whether a breach of the Code or the University's research policies and procedures has occurred; - b. assess the nature, seriousness and extent of the breach; and - c. consider any recommendations of the Panel.

+(54) The investigation is conducted by an investigation panel.
+The Panel determines whether, on the balance of probabilities, the respondent has breached the Code.

+(55) The Panel consists of one or more members appointed on a case-by-case basis by the REO with advice from the DO.
+In selecting members of the Panel, the REO will consider:

-- iii. prior experience of similar panels and/or other relevant experience; and - iv. knowledge and understanding of research, research integrity and related processes; - b. the appropriate number of members (noting that a Panel can be comprised of one person); - c. the need for members to be free from conflicts of interest or bias.
-Panel members must ensure that relevant interests are disclosed to the REO and managed appropriately.
+- a. the expertise and skills required of the members, including: - i. an appropriately qualified Chair when the Panel is more than one person; - ii. experience and expertise in relevant disciplines; - iii. prior experience of similar panels and/or other relevant experience; and - iv. knowledge and understanding of research, research integrity and related processes; - b. the appropriate number of members (noting that a Panel can be comprised of one person); - c. the need for members to be free from conflicts of interest or bias.
+Panel members must ensure that relevant interests are disclosed to the REO and managed appropriately in accordance with the Conflicts of Interest Policy and Conflicts of Interest Procedure.
 Where a perceived or actual conflict of interest cannot be managed, the affected panel member must be recused.

-(50) The DO will:
+(56) The DO will: